Skip to main content

 • There are a number of different genetic variants linked to cardiomyopathy.
 The age of onset and degree of penetrance vary significantly.

 • Alert!
-Cardiomyopathy is the most common cause of sudden cardiac death in young people and athletes.
+Cardiomyopathy is a significant cause of sudden cardiac death, accounting for about 22%.
 A young patient with a family history and symptoms of heart failure or syncope should be investigated urgently.

 Example clinical scenario